Apple CEO Cook breathes new life into old iPhones

 And all Cook had to do was stop Apple’s unusual Steve Jobs-era policy of ruthlessly killing off old products when better ones came along.

 To see the effect of the Cook Doctrine, look no further than Apple’s current, unprecedented line-up of five different iPhones.
-The flagship iPhone X, priced at $999, has drawn most of the media attention for the holiday shopping season.
+The flagship iPhone X, priced at $999 (764.81 pounds), has drawn most of the media attention for the holiday shopping season.

 But far from the limelight is the humble iPhone SE - essentially an updated iPhone 5, which came out five years ago.
 It retails for only $349 and appears to have played a major role in Apple doubling its revenue in India, an important emerging market.